ampproject/amphtml/extensions/amp-web-push/amp-web-push.md

 ## Behavior

 Developers compose widgets that appear based on a user's subscription state.
-Widgets are composed of AMP elements and can be as simple as a button or a text link, for example:
+Widgets are composed of AMP elements and can be as simple as a button or a text link.

+*Example*

+Clicking the subscription widget pops up a page prompting the user for notification permissions and signals the service worker (configured below) to subscribe the user to push in the background.
+Clicking the unsubscription widget signals the worker to unsubscribe the user from push in the background.

 ```html
 <!-- A subscription widget -->